RoamGuru Roam Guru

 The cathedral is a strange mix of Romanesque and Gothic, heavily restored after the war.
 The interior is simpler than you'd expect—Saint-Malo's aesthetic has always been more about fortification than ornamentation.
 The stained glass is modern (post-1944), and I found it more moving than older windows would have been.
 There's something about knowing the building you're standing in was rebuilt from rubble.

-• Rue du Chat qui Danse: Named for a cat that supposedly survived the 1693 English attack when the "Machine Infernale" (a gunpowder-laden ship) exploded against the ramparts.
+Then there's the story they don't put on the plaques.
+Look for Rue du Chat qui Danse—named for a cat that supposedly survived the 1693 English attack when the "Machine Infernale" (a gunpowder-laden ship) exploded against the ramparts.
 The cat was the only casualty.
+It's the kind of detail you won't find in the museum, but it tells you something about how this city remembers.

-This is the day that requires planning.
+This is the part of Saint-Malo that requires planning.
 The islands of Grand Bé and Petit Bé are only accessible at low tide, and the window is narrow—roughly 3 hours centered on the low tide time.

 Checking tide times: